 The Stooges

-The Stooges are an American rock band from Ann Arbor, Michigan, widely credited as foundational architects of punk rock.
-Their raw, aggressive sound and confrontational live shows, centered on the chaotic energy of frontman Iggy Pop, laid the groundwork for a musical revolution despite initial commercial failure.
+The Stooges are an American rock band formed in Ann Arbor, Michigan, in 1967, widely recognized as foundational pioneers of punk rock.
+Their raw, aggressive sound, blending garage rock with hard rock and a confrontational attitude, directly inspired the punk movement of the 1970s, despite achieving little commercial success during their initial run.

 Early career